DBradley27/Kinase-specificity-evolution/README.md

 ```
 It is important to note that this phylogeny does **not** contain the correct branch lengths that were produced by RAxML.

 Posterior probabilities for every alignment site and every ancestral node were outputted by *CodeML* in a file called 'rst'.
-Please follow the link to download the file (**warning: file size os 1.2 GB**):
+Please follow the link to download the file (**warning: file size is 1.2 GB**):
 ```
 https://drive.google.com/open?id=1CrD1AWOBcxOIoUy_p1bH730Z7Hd0aJD4
 ```